frankdenneman/PCIe-Device-NUMA-Node-Locality/README.md

 </p>

 # Acknowledgements
-This script set is created with the guidance of @kmruddy and @lucDekens.
+This script set would not have been created without the guidance of @kmruddy and @lucdekens.
+Thanks Valentin Bondzio for verification of NUMA details and Niels Hagoort and the TM vSphere team for making their lab available to me.